clairerb6/SimpleSpringBootImpl/README.md

 This repository was created to validate the necessary skills for the creation of rest services in the new **BCI bank** project.

+## Deployment

+For run application you must mount all code into eclipse IDE, and generate jar file through export menu or just run hitting `ctrl+F11`

 # Postman collection